benmwilson/MMaFS/README.md

   - function that converts virtual address to physical address has both a page mask and offset mask that keep track of the upper and lower bound of a 16 bit number respectively in order to get the correct "offest" for both the correct binary number for page and offset
   - calculate the page by binary AND operator on the virtual address with the page mask then shifting the bits to the right
   - calculate the offset by binary AND operator on the virtual address with the offset mask

+### How To Run
+ Navigate to the part1 folder on the branch part1, then:

+    - compile c file
+        - $ gcc paging.c -o p
+    - run program
+        - $ ./p

 ### Contributors
  - [Ben Wilson](https://github.com/benmwilson)